DJShankyShoe/scythe/README.md

 ## Flow
 ![image](https://user-images.githubusercontent.com/62169971/167294561-673e564b-acde-4363-a5fa-658713347011.png)

-1. Upon visiting the site for the first time of session, it will load process.php
+1. Upon visiting the site as first user session, it will load process.php
 2. Process.php responsible for creating a unique ID and loading fingerprint.php
 3. Fingerprint.php collects fingerprint from the actor's device and browser
 4. Fingerprint.php creates a randomly generated PHP file name for retrieving POST data